 You can propagate Kalanchoes by seed, division, or stem cuttings.
 I’ve never done it by seed but that method takes the longest.

 Division can be done if you easily find a way to separate the plant into 2 or 3 separate ones.
 Some have multiple plants in 1 pot so they won’t be hard at all to divide.

 I’ve taken stem cuttings, about 4-5″ long with the bottom leaves few leaves removed, and then healed them off (dry over at the ends) for a week or so.
 I planted them in succulent & cactus mix and they’ve rooted in about 3 weeks.
 Be sure not to mist the foliage while they’re rooting.

 Both these methods are best done in spring or summer.
 Avoid propagating a plant while it’s flowering.

 The masses of flowers are why this plant is so popular.
 Yours may flower again in spring or late fall naturally by cutting the flower stems all the way down.
 Leave the foliage be.

 Mine that was growing in the guest bathroom bloomed a couple of times a year.
-There’s a skylight so it got nice bright, overhead light during the day & was completely dark at night.
-I got off & on blooms all year long out of the ones growing outdoors.
+There’s a skylight so it got nice bright, overhead light during the day and was completely dark at night.
+I got off and on blooms all year long from the ones growing outdoors.